GUDHI/gudhi-devel/src/python/doc/representations.rst

 This module, originally available at https://github.com/MathieuCarriere/sklearn-tda and named sklearn_tda, aims at bridging the gap between persistence diagrams and machine learning, by providing implementations of most of the vector representations for persistence diagrams in the literature, in a scikit-learn format.
 More specifically, it provides tools, using the scikit-learn standard interface, to compute distances and kernels on persistence diagrams, and to convert these diagrams into vectors in Euclidean space.

-A diagram is represented as a numpy array of shape (n,2), as can be obtained from `SimplexTree.persistence_intervals_in_dimension` for instance.
+A diagram is represented as a numpy array of shape (n,2), as can be obtained from :func:`~gudhi.SimplexTree.persistence_intervals_in_dimension` for instance.
 Points at infinity are represented as a numpy array of shape (n,1), storing only the birth time.

 A small example is provided